chandru89new/es-imports-parser/readme.md

 # ES6 Imports Sorter

 Experimental ES6 import order sorter.
-Very limited / constricted functionality.
 Built as a way to understand the [Elm Parser](https://package.elm-lang.org/packages/elm/parser/latest/Parser).

-At this time, it does not modify the file.
-It simply outputs the correct import order string (that you can copy/paste).
+**Warning**: This script over-writes files.

 ## To run from source